amansachann/basic-todo-app/Documentation/backend-docs/Mongoose-Cheat-Sheet.md

 #### Schema Options
 - **timestamps**: Automatically adds `createdAt` and `updatedAt` fields.
-- **strict**: Mongoose will only allow fields that are specified in the schema; others will be discarded.
+- **strict**: Mongoose will only allow fields that are specified in the schema; others will be discarded. `default - true`
 - **versionKey**: Disables the default `__v` version key if set to `false`.

 ```javascript